The best comics of the decade

-To celebrate the end of the 2010s, Entertainment Weekly’s Must List is looking back at the best pop culture of the decade that changed movies, TV, music, and more (catch up on our list so far, which includes the MCU’s big Snap, Lin-Manuel Miranda’s history-making hit, and Beyonce’s iconic Coachella set).
+To celebrate the end of the 2010s, Entertainment Weekly's Must List is looking back at the best pop culture of the decade that changed movies, TV, music, and more (which includes the MCU's big Snap, Lin-Manuel Miranda's history-making hit, and Beyonce's iconic Coachella set).
 Today, we round up the best comics of the past 10 years.

 There were lots of comic books published this past decade — even when you leave out all the manga and webcomics.
 During a time when comics provided the source material for countless big-budget movies and TV shows, the genre's creators still managed to produce a dazzling array of beautiful, terrifying, and refreshing new work.